 On August 1, 2015, Medytox entered into a non-exclusive consulting agreement with Monarch Capital, LLC ("Monarch").
 Michael Goldberg, at the time a director of Medytox and currently a director of the Company, is the Managing Director of Monarch.
 Under this agreement, Monarch provides business and financial advice.
 The original term of the agreement was through August 31, 2016, and is subject to automatic renewal for an additional one year unless Medytox provides the consultant with 180 days' prior written notice of its intent not to renew.
 The agreement has been renewed for another year.
-Medytox paid \$7,500 at signing and paid \$12,500 a month for the first three months, \$15,000 a month for the second three months, \$17,500 a month for the third three months and \$20,000 a month for the fourth three months.
-Since August 31, 2016, Monarch has been paid at the rate of \$240,000 per year under the agreement.
+Medytox paid \$7,500 at signing and pays \$12,500 a month for the first three months, \$15,000 a month for the second three months, \$17,500 a month for the third three months and \$20,000 a month for the fourth three months.
+If the agreement is renewed for an additional year, the monthly payment will increase by 5%.
 Monarch billed the Company \$0.2 million for consulting fees pursuant to this agreement for the nine months ended September 30, 2016.

 On September 4, 2015, the Company borrowed \$500,000 from Christopher Diamantis, a director of the Company.
 This loan was repaid in the fourth quarter of 2015 with a 10% fee in cash.
 In the fourth quarter of 2015, the Company borrowed \$1,600,000 from Mr. Diamantis which was due, along with \$100,000 of interest, on January 7, 2016.
 These amounts were repaid by the Company in January 2016.
-During the nine months ended September 30, 2016, the Company received additional short-term advances from Mr. Diamantis aggregating \$4.2 million, of which \$3.7 million was repaid during the period.
-In connection with these advances, the Company agreed to pay Mr. Diamantis interest in the amount of \$0.4 million.
+In May and June of 2016, the Company received additional short-term advances from Mr. Diamantis aggregating \$2.7 million, all of which was repaid in July 2016.
+In connection with these advances, the Company agreed to pay Mr. Diamantis interest in the amount of \$0.5 million, which was paid in August 2016 through the issuance of shares of the Company's common stock and warrants to purchase shares of common stock.

-On December 31, 2014, the Company borrowed \$3,000,000 (the "D&D Debenture") from D&D Funding II, LLC ("D&D").
-Christopher Diamantis, a director of the Company, is the manager and 50% owner of D&D. In January 2016, the Company temporarily repaid \$3,000,000 of the amounts due under the D&D Debenture.
+In January 2016, the Company temporarily repaid \$3,000,000 of the amounts due under the D&D Debenture.
 In addition to the principal amount, the Company paid \$300,000 in cash for interest for 2015.
 In March 2016, the Company re-borrowed 100% of the principal amount repaid in January 2016.
 In April 2016, the Company repaid \$2,250,000 of the amount outstanding under the D&D note from proceeds of the accounts receivable transaction discussed below, leaving an outstanding balance on the D&D Debenture of \$750,000 as of June 30, 2016, all of which was repaid in July 2016.
 This note was convertible into the Company's Common Stock at a 25% discount to the trailing ten-day average closing price at any time prior to the repayment.
 In the event of conversion, the holder of the D&D Debenture was also entitled to receive a number of warrants to purchase the Company's common stock equal to the number of shares issued upon conversion with exercise prices equal to the trailing ten-day average price of the common stock.